ohallstrom/cs341-project/README.md

-# cs341-project
-Repo for the project in the introduction to computer graphics course taught at EPFL that I did together with @HaymozJo.
+Repo for the project in the introduction to computer graphics course (CS-341) taught at EPFL that I did together with @HaymozJo.
 ---
-title: Final Report G18
+# Final Report
 ---
 by Oskar Hallström and Jonathan Haymoz
 ---